BSc Physician Assistant: Course Fees, Admission 2025, Syllabus, Top Colleges, Career Scope

 A:

-BSc Physician Assistant Eligibility Criteria
+BSc Physician Assistant Course Eligibility & Admission 2025

-• Most institutions require candidates to be at least 17 years old at the time of admission.
+Age Limit Minimum 17 years old at the time of admission.

 Note: This information is sourced from the official website and may vary.

-Suggested BSc Physician Assistant Course readings:
+Suggested BSc Physician Assistant Course Readings:

 Doctorate of Medicine